typex1/AWS-Class-Timer/README.md

 ## Project used

-I used this great project for my solution: https://visjs.github.io/vis-timeline/examples/timeline/
+I used this great project as a basis for my solution: https://visjs.github.io/vis-timeline/examples/timeline/